RTH-tools/risearch/README.md

 ## Installation

-First, make sure that you have the following programs installed:
+First, make sure that you have the following software installed:

+* autoconf
+* automake
+* cmake
 * gcc
 * make

-* CMake
-* libpcre3-devel
+* libpcre3-dev

 To build and install